Here are all the battlefronts TikTok is currently fighting on - KESQ

 US officials say they’re considering banning the app over security concerns related to TikTok and its parent company, Beijing-based internet company ByteDance, following a similar decision by India.
 In the meantime, at least one US corporation is already taking action to restrict use of the app on company phones.
 The situation has TikTok scrambling to try to prove its reliability.

-At the same time, the company joined other big tech firms in pulling out of Hong Kong after China imposed a controversial national security law.
+At the same time, the company pulled out of Hong Kong after China imposed a controversial national security law, becoming one of several tech companies to express concerns about the legislation.
 And TikTok’s competitors have proven eager to pounce on its challenges and try to win over its audience with similar offerings.

 “One of the things that troubles me about it is, it’s something that is counter to the spirit of the internet,” said Mark Lemley, a law professor at Stanford who teaches internet law.